arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.smart-compressor-app-note/content.md

 ### Nicla Sense ME Code
 You can download the code for the Nicla Sense ME [here](assets/Opta_Nicla_Codes.zip).

-Let's go through some important code sections to make this application fully operative; starting with the required libraries:
+Let's go through some important code sections to make this application fully operational, starting with the required libraries:

 - `Nicla_System.h` adds the support for the Nicla core and extended functionalities on power management.
 - `ArduinoBLE.h` enables the support for Bluetooth® Low Energy (BLE) communication, install it by searching for it on the Library Manager.